Optimizing the E-Commerce User Experience

 Now that you know not to use the terms shopping cart and checkout page interchangeable, (and have made a mental note to Google “tortoise vs. turtle), you’ve taken the first step to optimizing your e-commerce strategy to minimize your risk of shopping cart or checkout page abandonment, build trust among clients and prospects through a sense of marketing professionalism, and right-size your backend e-commerce administration.
 The next step is to choose the right software for your business.

-We believe all businesses should be using checkout pages in their business, because every type of business runs product launches or produt promos and can benefit from a conversion-optimized checkout experience.
+We believe all businesses should be using checkout pages in their business, because every type of business runs product launches or product promos and can benefit from a conversion-optimized checkout experience.

 Click here to sign up for a demo of Spiffy, the easiest way to streamline your e-commerce strategy and collect payments online!